-KEY ASSUMPTIONS DESCRIPTION Coal prices The Group's cash flow forecasts are based prices will revert to the group's assessment (2019: US\$51 - US\$100 per tonne) for ther per tonne) for metallurgical coal.
-The Group receives long term forecast coal benchmark coal price forecasts and then m The external sources have determined thei International Energy Agency Stated Policies in the lead-up to the Paris Agreement in 20 contemplates the global seaborne demand a decline of 7.3%, from 2020 through to 20 will increase up to 2040.
-Key risks to the ou protectionism, import control policies in Ch renewable technology advancement and in The Group has considered the impacts of a the Paris Agreement and notes that the ave to exceed the book value, holding all inputs NSW, Yarrabee and Middlemount CGUs, re and 7% exposure to metallurgical coal whil The Group concludes that whilst a more rig the future demand for coal the likely impac during the time periods noted above and h book value.
-For both thermal and metallurgical coal the price forecasts.
-These forecasts include the trajectory that was occurring before the CC coal and that limited supply will be brought over the last five to ten years.
-Foreign exchange rates The long term AUD/USD forecast exchange The year-end AUD/USD exchange rate was Production and capital costs Production and capital costs are based on t existing plant and equipment and future pr This information is obtained from internally models, life of mine plans, JORC reports, ar course of business.
-Coal reserves and resources See discussion at Note C2 Mining tenemen Discount rate The Group has applied a post-tax discount attributable post-tax cash flows.
-Due to the has been added to this CGU's discount rate The post-tax discount rate applied to the ful market would apply having regard to the ti the future cash flow estimates have not be This rate is also consistent with the Group's evaluations performed in ordinary course of the reconsolidation date being 15 days from the current reporting date no reassessment of impairment has been undertaken or d on estimates of future coal prices, which assume benchmark nt of the long term real coal prices of US\$57 - US\$103 per tonne rmal and US\$103 - US\$177 per tonne (2019: US\$102 - US\$176 al price data from two external sources when determining its nakes adjustments for specific coal qualities.
+Key assumptions Description Coal prices The Group's cash flow forecasts are based on estimates of future coal prices, which assume benchmark prices will revert to the group's assessment of the long term real coal prices of US\$57 - US\$103 per tonne (2019: US\$51 - US\$100 per tonne) for thermal and US\$103 - US\$177 per tonne (2019: US\$102 - US\$176 per tonne) for metallurgical coal.
+The Group receives long term forecast coal price data from two external sources when determining its benchmark coal price forecasts and then makes adjustments for specific coal qualities.
+The external sources have determined their benchmark coal price forecasts having regard to the latest International Energy Agency Stated Policies Scenario, the Nationally Determined Contributions submitted in the lead-up to the Paris Agreement in 2015 and National Energy Policies as they are updated.
+This contemplates the global seaborne demand for thermal coal will remain relatively consistent, to showing a decline of 7.3%, from 2020 through to 2040 whilst the global seaborne demand for metallurgical coal will increase up to 2040.
+Key risks to the outlooks are increasing decarbonisation trends, trade disputes, protectionism, import control policies in China, shareholder activism to divest from coal, the pace of renewable technology advancement and investor behaviour to coal project financing.
+The Group has considered the impacts of a more rigorous international response to climate change under the Paris Agreement and notes that the average mine life required for the recoverable amount to continue to exceed the book value, holding all inputs constant, including coal prices, is 10, 23 and 8 years for the NSW, Yarrabee and Middlemount CGUs, respectively.
+The NSW CGU has a 93% exposure to thermal coal and 7% exposure to metallurgical coal whilst Yarrabee and Middlemount are both metallurgical coal mines.
+The Group concludes that whilst a more rigorous international response to climate change could reduce the future demand for coal the likely impact of any such actions are not expected to materially impact during the time periods noted above and hence would not result in the recoverable amount falling below book value.
+For both thermal and metallurgical coal the Group's forecast coal price is within the range of external price forecasts.
+These forecasts include the assumption that the world economy will return to the growth trajectory that was occurring before the COVID-19 pandemic, China will increase its imports of seaborne coal and that limited supply will be brought online due to low investment in new coal production capacity over the last five to ten years.
+Foreign exchange rates The long term AUD/USD forecast exchange rate of \$0.75 (2019: \$0.75) is based on external sources.
+The year-end AUD/USD exchange rate was \$0.77 per the Reserve Bank of Australia.
+Production and capital costs Production and capital costs are based on the Group's estimate of forecast geological conditions, stage of existing plant and equipment and future production levels.
+This information is obtained from internally maintained budgets, the five year business plan, life of mine models, life of mine plans, JORC reports, and project evaluations performed by the Group in its ordinary course of business.
+Coal reserves and resources See discussion at Note C2 Mining tenements for how the coal reserves and resources are determined.